OmkarMemane09/VaultWatch/End-End-Documentation/Final-Doc.md

 3. Search for and open `nextwork-secretsmanager-loggroup`.
 4. Open any log stream and confirm that log entries are appearing.

+> **Note:** If no log entries appear immediately, wait 2–3 minutes and refresh the page.
+It can take a short time for CloudTrail to deliver the first batch of logs after enabling CloudWatch integration.

 #### Create a Metric Filter

 1. From your log group page, select **Actions → Create metric filter**.